Families

 Recommended for children aged 5 to 10.
 Available at the Admissions Desk, while quantities last.

 The Museum provides a welcoming environment, and a variety of services designed to enhance the experience for families.
-Amenities include a meal area, a nursing room, self-service lockers, and changing tables, all readily accessible.
+Amenities include a nursing room, self-service lockers, and changing tables, all readily accessible.

 Discover the space